 - Visitors will be screened

-Stoughton Health is requiring every person (providers, staff, patients, visitors, etc.) in all Stoughton Health facilities (all spaces, including non-clinical areas) to wear a minimum of a barrier mask.
+Stoughton Health is requiring every person (providers, staff, patients, visitors, etc.) in most Stoughton Health facilities to wear a minimum of a barrier mask.
 Anyone who arrives with a cloth face covering will be provided with a barrier mask, which provides a higher level of protection.

 COVID-19 Suspect/Confirmed Patients – no visitors

-End of Life Patients (includes COVID positive patients) – Three visitors allowed in the building at one time (can switch in and out throughout the day).
-There are no age restrictions but an adult must be present with minors.
+End of Life Patients (includes COVID-19 suspect/positive patients) There are no age restrictions but an adult must be present with minors.

 Valet Parking Suspended

 Stoughton Hospital is temporarily suspending valet parking to help reduce the spread of COVID-19.

 You can safely seek medical care and protect yourself from exposure to COVID-19.
 Stoughton Health has extensive safety precautions and infection control measures in place at all our facilities to limit the risk of exposure and keep everyone safe.
 This includes: